ProjectLighthouseCAU/jighthouse/README.md

 *Q: How often can I send a frame to the Lighthouse?*

 A: The standard framerate limit is set to **60 FPS**.
 This means that you can invoke the **sendFrame()** method every ~17 milliseconds.
-  If you invoke it more often than that, in which case frames will be skipped.
+  If you invoke it more often than that, nothing bad will happen, but the additional frames will be skipped.

 *Q: But my animation would look really great at higher framerates.
 Is there a way to raise the framerate?*